Sheshiyer/wiki-heyzackai/prompt-templates/mds.md

 Answer the following comprehensively.
 Use scannable sections, fast value recognition, clear CTAs, perk clarity, and brand guardrails.

 1) Hero Product One‑Liner
-- Craft a 3–7 word hero headline (screen‑free, privacy‑first) and a 1‑sentence subhead.
+- Craft a 3–7 word hero headline (screen‑free, privacy and safety controls) and a 1‑sentence subhead.

 2) Value Proposition (5‑second scan)
 - 3 bullets that say what Zack does, why it matters, and why it’s different.